BDC Hamburger Icon

 Writing a job description is one of the most critical phases of the hiring process.
 It’s your chance to dig deep and think about what you and your business need before you put it to paper.
 Spend some time examining your own strengths and weaknesses and figuring out where and how someone else will be able to fill in the gaps.

-3. Understand and identify what’s really important.
+3. Understand and identify what’s important.

 4. Know what you have to offer.

 Maybe you’re located conveniently in a neighborhood without many other employment options, which could make employment with your business more convenient and strengthen your roots within your local community.
-Think about your company’s advantages, and recruit accordingly.
+Think about your company’s advantages and recruit accordingly.

 5. Think outside the box.

 Diversity in recruiting is crucial and beneficial for businesses.
-However, traditional hiring practices often leave out some highly talented people simply because they might not fit the traditional image of a particular profession.
+However, traditional hiring practices often leave out some highly talented people simply because they might not fit the conventional image of a particular profession.
 For example, you may find great people who were overlooked because they didn’t go to big-name schools or can’t work standard hours due to family obligations.

 Other candidates may have personalities that don’t fit the stereotypical image of the role.
-For instance, you may think a good salesperson is gregarious and bold, but someone with a slightly different approach may achieve fantastic sales by being approachable and listening attentively.
+For instance, you may think a good salesperson is gregarious and bold, but someone with a slightly different approach may increase sales by being approachable and listening attentively.
 Go beyond your preconceptions to find people with unique skills and potential.

 6. Ask specific questions.